parcel-bundler/website/src/index.md

 - Responsive on mobile (the sidebar should somehow collapse)
 - Print: syntax highlighting is lost
-- better contrast for sidebar links (and search bar)
 - (Eventually add "Open in REPL" link to the code samples)

 # "Design System":